rawphp-framework/rawphp-docs/docs/concepts/di.md

 title: Dependency Container
 ---

-Slim uses a dependency container to prepare, manage, and inject application dependencies.
-Slim supports containers that implement the [Container-Interop](https://github.com/container-interop/container-interop) interface.
-You can use Slim's built-in container (based on [Pimple](http://pimple.sensiolabs.org/)) or third-party containers like [Acclimate](https://github.com/jeremeamia/acclimate-container) or [PHP-DI](http://php-di.org/doc/frameworks/slim.html).
+RawPHP uses a dependency container to prepare, manage, and inject application dependencies.
+RawPHP supports containers that implement the [Container-Interop](https://github.com/container-interop/container-interop) interface.
+You can use RawPHP's built-in container (based on [Pimple](http://pimple.sensiolabs.org/)) or third-party containers like [Acclimate](https://github.com/jeremeamia/acclimate-container) or [PHP-DI](http://php-di.org/doc/frameworks/slim.html).